NanoComp/meep/doc/docs/Materials.md

 $$\frac{d^2\mathbf{P}_n}{dt^2} + \gamma_n \frac{d\mathbf{P}_n}{dt} +  \omega_n^2 \mathbf{P}_n = \sigma_n(\mathbf{x}) \omega_n^2 \mathbf{E}$$

 That is, we must store and evolve a set of auxiliary fields $\mathbf{P}_n$ along with the electric field in order to keep track of the polarization $\mathbf{P}$.
-Essentially any ε(ω) could be modeled by including enough of these polarization fields &mdash; Meep allows you to specify any number of these, limited only by computer memory and time which increases with the number of polarization terms you require.
+Essentially any $\varepsilon(\omega)$ could be modeled by including enough of these polarization fields &mdash; Meep allows you to specify any number of these, limited only by computer memory and time which increases with the number of polarization terms you require.

 Note that the conductivity $\sigma_D$ corresponds to an imaginary part of $\varepsilon$ given by $i \varepsilon_\infty \sigma_D / \omega$.
 This does not include the harmonic-resonance terms.
 When you specify frequency in Meep units, however, you are specifying $f$ without the $2\pi$, so the imaginary part of $\varepsilon$ is $i \varepsilon_\infty \sigma_D / 2\pi f$.